 Muschelkalk: See above under lime.

-Perlite: Powdery, glossy effusion (volcanic glass), which is also used as a layer filter in the filtration used by wine.
+Perlite: Powdery, shiny cast stone (volcanic glass), which is also used as a layer filter in the filtration used by wine.

 Red Earth: See below Terra Rossa,